 Daredevil: The Scarlet Swashbuckler

 In the arcs following "Daredevil Yellow", Daredevil began wearing his famous red costume.
 The name Scarlet Swashbuckler comes from Stan Lee's narration of his early books.
 The name appears to come from the level and style of the adventures he had become involved with at this point.
-Daredevil stepped away from the street level a bit and began to go on full blown adventures.
+Daredevil stepped away from the street-level a bit, and began to go on full-blown adventures.
 He even found himself in the Savage Land a few times.
-In the first red costume issue (Daredevil #7), he faces the Prince of Atlantis, Namor.
-This is just one of many encounters he will have against Namor himself and powerful characters like him.
-Daredevil's character style seems to follow the circus performer trend in (Daredevil #9) when he makes his daring escape from Killer's Castle.
+In the first red costume issue (Daredevil #7), he faces the Prince of Atlantis himself Namor.
+This is just one of many encounters he will have against Namor and other powerful characters like him.
+Daredevil's character style seems to follow the circus performer trend in a later issue (Daredevil #9), when he makes his daring escape from Killer's Castle.
 It would seem that Stan Lee was now working a Harry Houdini angle by pegging Daredevil as this amazing escape artist.

 Daredevil soon meets one of his greatest allies, Spider-Man.
 Their first interaction started off as a misunderstanding - they had a light scuffle which led to Spider-Man trying to find who was under the mask.
 When his spider-sense led him to the law offices of Nelson\Murdock he took out his frustrations on Foggy Nelson whom he believed to be Daredevil.
 He totally disregarded Matt because he was blind.
 That became Daredevil's angle.
 For years he would go out as the Daredevil and nobody ever suspected him even when he would randomly disappear from the area when there is danger.
 Nobody ever suspected a blind lawyer.
 It would be some time before Spider-Man discovered that Matt Murdock was Daredevil or vice-versa, but they would team up for the first time against the Masked Marauder.
 The Masked Marauder became a big villain for Murdock when he frequently set Daredevil up to have run in's with various villains that he had on his pay roll.
 This is where Daredevil's character begins to play on another aspect; his detective side.
 Throughout Daredevil's career and moving on into the present, Daredevil is depicted as an exceptional detective with his radar sense backing him.
 His ability to know how things work and where they are as far as his intellect and abilities go are depicted frequently throughout his existence but they seemed to start here.